passion-pixel/full-stack-starter-pack/README.md

 Based off of Horizons Starter.
 Main differences between this and the Horizons Starter:
 - indents changed to 2 from 4
 - removed PropTypes validation
+- update `node-sass` dependency so that yarn can be used instead of package-lock.json

 This is a simple starter to get you up and running for React projects.
 This is intended to provide: